 Toronto is moving fast—and micromobility is helping it move smarter.

-Lightweight, personal, and often electric modes of transportation—like bikes and e-bikes—are becoming a key part of how people get around the city.
-Whether you’re riding for fun, commuting, or making deliveries, it’s up to you to ride smart, stay legal, and respect those around you.
+Lightweight, personal, and often electric forms of transportation—such as bicycles, e-bikes, and other rideables—are becoming an increasingly important part of how people get around the city.
+Whether you’re riding for recreation, commuting to work, or making deliveries, it’s important to ride safely, follow the rules, and respect those around you.

-Toronto’s sidewalks, bike lanes, and roads are shared by thousands of people every day.
-To keep our streets safe and welcoming for everyone, the City launched a campaign encouraging riders to know the rules, follow them, and show respect for others.
+Toronto’s sidewalks, bike lanes, trails, and roads are shared by thousands of people every day.
+The City of Toronto is launching the second year of its public awareness campaign to encourage riders to know the rules, follow them, and show courtesy and respect to others.

 You’ve got wheels.
 They’ve got heels.
 Don’t ride on the sidewalk.